Which city is cheaper, Koh Pha Ngan or Similan Islands?

 Trying to figure out where to travel next?
-This travel cost comparison between Similan Islands and Koh Pha Ngan can help.
+This travel comparison between Similan Islands and Koh Pha Ngan can help.
+It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 There are places divers like, and there are places divers love.
 One of the most popular spots to visit the underwater world is at the national park of the Similan Islands in southern Thailand.
 With 140 square kilometers of land and nine islands, this area is a paradise for those ready to get their feet wet.

 The park is made up of nine islands: Ko Bon, Ko Bayu, Ko Similan, Ko Payu, Ko Miang, Ko Payan, Ko Paying and Ko Huyong.
 If these names are a bit too similar for you to easily differentiate, don't worry.
 Most refer to each island with a number from 1 to 9.
 Two more islands were added to the park – Koh Bon and Koh Tachai – in 1998.

 Even though the park was only established in 1982, the islands have been around for approximately 65 million years.
 They are the product of swells of hot magma during the Cretaceous period and smoothed over by glacial ice and water erosion.
 The reefs beneath the surface are approximately 5,000 years and therefor the oldest in Thailand.
 Luckily, because of its deep waters, the islands' underwater landscapes were essentially unharmed during the 2004 tsunami.

 Each island is covered in lush, tropical jungle and white, sandy coastlines.
 There is fish of every shape, color and size – including the famous "Nemo" clownfish, batfish, barracudas, whale sharks and manta rays.